mithun0119/NewsReaderAI/README.md

-# NewsReaderAI
+# DailyDigestAI
 ----------------

 ## About

 > Written by ChatGTP Ofcourse

-Introducing NewReaderAI, the ultimate news app that brings you the best of news from around the world, seamlessly translated into English.
+Introducing DailyDigestAI, the ultimate news app that brings you the best of news from around the world, seamlessly translated into English.

-Stay globally connected as NewReaderAI fetches news articles in various languages and provides instant translations, ensuring you access a diverse range of content regardless of the language barrier.
+Stay globally connected as DailyDigestAI fetches news articles in various languages and provides instant translations, ensuring you access a diverse range of content regardless of the language barrier.

 Immerse yourself in international news, explore different perspectives, and broaden your understanding of global events.
 With a user-friendly interface, effortlessly navigate through translated articles and stay informed about the latest happenings worldwide.
-Upgrade your news experience with NewReaderAI and embark on a multilingual journey of knowledge.
+Upgrade your news experience with DailyDigestAI and embark on a multilingual journey of knowledge.
 Download now and embrace the power of global news at your fingertips.

 ## Pre-requisites: